 A valid question!
 In all the countries I’ve ever visited you can find a mix of Ameri-Euro-esque dishes, along with fruits, breads and of course both local and French pastries with coffee (often from Starbucks) but the foods traditionally eaten in the morning aren’t much different than during the day.

 Soup is a biggie for breakfast in Asian countries, and you know Mom always said, “Soup is good food!”
-The best Asian breakfast I can think of in the Denver metro area is Pho – and most Vietnamese Pho restaurants open at 9 am.
-Darn good on a cold morning I say!
+When it comes to a comforting breakfast, nothing beats Pho.
+This Vietnamese classic, often infused with elements of french cuisine vietnam, is a warm and flavorful way to start the day.
+In the Denver metro area, the best Asian breakfast I can think of is Pho, with most Vietnamese Pho restaurants opening at 9 am.
+It’s darn good on a cold morning, I say!

 The moral of the story is, you don’t always need to eat breakfast foods for breakfast.
 At my house, breakfast is usually leftovers from dinner.
 They’re fast, healthy and satisfying – what more could you ask for?
 Now don’t get me wrong, I love eggs, bacon and pancakes, but only on special occasions – I’ve got to watch that girlish figure don’t ya know!